 TSL: We know high-low styling is a hallmark of your personal style philosophy.
 Any recommendations on where our readers can find affordable and high-end sustainable pieces?

 ES: It is a lot easier to find affordable sustainable pieces than you might imagine.
-Walmart, who I’ve been a partner with since the launch of their four new private brand apparel lines—Time and Tru for women, Terra & Sky for plus, George for men and Wonder Nation for kids—is one retailer who you might not have thought of.
+Walmart, who I’ve been a partner with since the launch of their four new private brand apparel lines—Time and Tru for women, Terra & Sky for plus, George for men, and Wonder Nation for kids—is one retailer who you might not have thought of.
 Time and Tru uses Repreve in all of its denim pieces.
-For instance, this one, which is all at affordable price points.
+For instance, Time and Tru Women’s Core Skinny Jean, which is all at affordable price points.
 On the high-end, I’ve found sustainable pieces like great faux leather bags from Stella McCartney.

 TSL: Winters can get pretty bitter for some of us.
 There is a temptation to give into wearing darker colors for lack of trying.
 What is the best way to add pops of color to a dark winter wardrobe?